TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 Get LUX from VEML7700
 ~~~~~~~~~~~~~~~~~~~~~

-The VEML7700 is a high-accuracy ambient light sensor with an I2C serial interface to the Kookaberry.
+The VEML7700 is a high-accuracy ambient light sensor with an I2C serial interface to the **Kookaberry**.

 The ambient light readings are measured in Lux.
 Lux is the unit of illuminance, or luminous flux per unit area, in the International System of Units (SI),
 and is equal to one lumen per square metre.
 See https://en.wikipedia.org/wiki/Lux for more detail.

-The interface with the Kookaberry is the I2C serial communications bus.
+The interface with the **Kookaberry** is the I2C serial communications bus.
 I2C stands for Inter-Integrated-Circuit Communications (IIC or I2C).
 See https://en.wikipedia.org/wiki/I%C2%B2C for more detail.

 There are four wires in the I2C interface, being: